MQ-Modernization-demo/mq01-src/README.md

 will perform a specific function such as building the queue manager container image, or testing it.

-These artifacts are help in the `xbuild` folder; let's have a quick look at
+These artifacts are held in the `xbuild` folder; let's have a quick look at
 them:

 Issue the following command: